mateuskienzle/oop-python/README.md

-# Dealership developed in Python using the Object-Oriented Programming💻
+# Dealership using the Object-Oriented Programming 🚕

 It's an dealership application that allows the user buy or rent a car